MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u> (revisions under review).
 The love factor in variationist SLA: Effects of multilingual coupledom on sociolinguistic development in second language German. *Studies in Second Language Acquisition*.

-* <u>Wirtz, M. A.</u>, Pfenninger, S. E., Rossmanith, A., & Zbinden, L. (under review).
-Continuity vs. cut-off points in SLA across the lifespan: From significant life events to biologically regulated thresholds.
-In C. Wright, T. Piske, A. Steinlein, P. Peltonen (eds.), *Context Matters*.
-Multilingual Matters.

 * <u>Wirtz, M. A.</u> (under review).
 Datenvisualisierung als mehrsprachiges Vermittlungsinstrument.
 In F. Gmainer-Pranzl & A. Ender (Eds.), *Mehrsprachigkeit als Prinzip wissenschaftlichen Arbeitens*.

 <br>

 > ## 2025 / Accepted

+* <u>Wirtz, M. A.</u>, Pfenninger, S. E., Rossmanith, A., & Zbinden, L. (accepted).
+Continuity vs. cut-off points in SLA across the lifespan: From significant life events to biologically regulated thresholds.
+In C. Wright, T. Piske, A. Steinlein, P. Peltonen (eds.), *Context Matters*.
+Multilingual Matters.

 * <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (accepted).
 Perceived varietal contact and use in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.